Mastering typing.Self and typing.NotRequired for Python Static Analysis

 reportMissingTypeStubs = true

-Configure pre-commit hooks to run targeted checks on modified files only.
-This reduces CI latency in large repositories.
-Map specific error codes to failure thresholds for gradual adoption.
-Pyright supports --outputjson for precise CI parsing.
-Mypy’s --junit-xml integrates cleanly with GitHub Actions.
+Configure pre-commit hooks to run targeted checks on modified files only, reducing CI latency in large repositories.
+Pyright supports --outputjson for structured CI parsing. mypy’s --junit-xml flag integrates cleanly with GitHub Actions test reporting.
 Enable incremental checking to speed up local validation.

 Debugging Complex Type Errors and Migration Workflows

 Use reveal_type() strategically during debugging.
 Insert it before and after method calls to trace static analyzer inference paths.
-Both mypy and pyright will print the inferred type to stdout.
-This exposes exactly where type narrowing breaks.
+Both mypy and pyright will print the inferred type to stdout during type checking.

 Common Mistakes